Pedestrian Accidents/Older Adults

 The U.S. Department of Transportation reports more than 750 senior citizens are killed each year in pedestrian accidents – accounting for one-fifth of all such traffic fatalities.
 Another 5,000 seniors over the age of 65 are injured each year.

-Meanwhile, the Centers for Disease Control and Prevention reports more than 50,000 older adults are treated in hospital emergency rooms each year after sustaining non-fatal injuries in pedestrian accidents.Fort Lauderdale Pedestrian Safety & Older Adults
+Meanwhile, the Centers for Disease Control and Prevention reports more than 50,000 people are treated in hospital emergency rooms each year after sustaining non-fatal injuries in pedestrian accidents involving older adults.Fort Lauderdale Pedestrian Safety & Older Adults

 The NHTSA offers older adults the following safety tips: